 Meet the Faculty

-Shannon Cornelison-Brown, Adjunct Instructor in Business Administration
+Shannon Cornelison-Brown, Assistant Professor of Business Administration

 Dr. David Griffith, Dean of Social Sciences; Professor of Business Administration